HaitaiNg/Education/Books/FlashBoys.md

 Citadel willing to pay so much to see the flow?
 No one could say with certainty.
 (266)

+High Frequency Trading firms will pay large amounts of money for real estate.
-REAL estate for HFT.
-You need to be closer to the HUB in order to reduce propagation delay.
+They need to be closer to the HUB in order to reduce propagation delay.

 After the meeting, RBC conducted a study, never released